 It’s all about the amount of information in your report.
 Reports that show older accounts typically have more information in them, giving FICO more insight into the way you handle debt.
-As a result, longer histories may have a positive impact on your score.
+As a result, depending on various factors, longer histories may sometimes have a positive impact on your score.

 4. New Credit

 At just 10 percent of your FICO score, new credit is less influential than other factors.
 This shows how often you open new credit accounts.
 Opening a number of accounts in quick succession may show that you are a higher risk as a borrower, particularly if you have a short credit history.

 Generally, applying for new credit once or twice over the course of a year won’t hurt your credit score much (if at all), but multiple inquiries in a short period of time might.
 This is why it’s important to try to avoid opening too many accounts in a short amount of time, if you can.

 Credit mix refers to the type of accounts you have.
 FICO prefers to see a variety of loans and lines of credit in your file, provided they’re in good standing.

 A varied mix provides more data about your borrowing habits.
 It gives FICO more information to base their predictions on how you’ll behave when you borrow money in the future.
 Keep in mind that this doesn’t mean that it’s important for you to attempt to borrow each type of loan out there.